Congratulations, you are pregnant so your

 available to provide additional assistance on the ward and free breastfeeding

-support clinics once
+support clinics re available once

 you are home.